ahsan-aziz/Buffer-Overflow/README.md

 We just replace the shell code and update the IP, and run against the brainpan vm.
 We should be able to get shell.
 The poc for linux is also uploaded (linux-poc.py).

-Hope you liked the explanation, if you think it can be improved or it has any ambiguity or anything is incorrect, please let me now.
+Hope you liked the explanation, if you think it can be improved or it has any ambiguity or anything is incorrect, please let me know.
 Thank you.